 As the Rangers quietly captured the guards, Mosby made his way to the bedroom of General Edwin H. Stoughton, where the officer was sleeping.
 Mosby awakened Stoughton with a slap on his bare back and informed him that he was now a prisoner.
 When Stoughton was dressed, Mosby escorted him out to the street, where the Rangers had gathered 32 other surprised prisoners and 58 horses.

-According to legend, it wasn’t only men and horses that Mosby had obtained during the nocturnal raid, but also some $350,000 worth in gold, silver, jewelry, and other family heirlooms, that Union troops had taken from Southern homes.
+According to legend, it wasn’t only men and horses that Mosby had obtained during the nocturnal raid but also some $350,000 worth of gold, silver, jewelry, and other family heirlooms, that Union troops had taken from Southern homes.

 One and one-half hours after arriving at Fairfax Court House, the Rangers, never having fired a shot, rode out of town with their prisoners, horses, and treasure.
 On the way back, Mosby’s scouts warned him of a large detachment of Union soldiers nearby.
 In case of a battle, Mosby and a trusted sergeant left the trail as the rest of the detachment moved on.
 They then buried the sack of treasure between two large pine trees, which Mosby marked with an X. Then, using a roundabout route to confuse any pursuers, Mosby and his men made it safely back to Confederate territory.

-Of the heist, Confederate General Robert E. Lee would say: “Hurrah for Mosby!
+Confederate General Robert E. Lee said of the heist: “Hurrah for Mosby!
 I wish I had a hundred like him!”
-On the other hand, when President Abraham Lincoln heard of the raid, he expressed more concern for the loss of the horses than of his general, stating: “I can make brigadier generals, but I can’t make horses.”
+On the other hand, when President Abraham Lincoln heard of the raid, he expressed more concern for the loss of the horses than for his general, stating: “I can make brigadier generals, but I can’t make horses.”

-Mosby continued to operate with impunity in north-central Virginia until the end of the war, where the region became known as “Mosby’s Confederacy.”
+Mosby continued to operate with impunity in north-central Virginia until the war’s end when the region became known as “Mosby’s Confederacy.”
 When Robert E. Lee surrendered in 1865, Mosby disbanded his unit and returned to civilian life.
-In a startling move, Mosby then went on to join Abraham Lincoln’s Republican party and serve in Ulysses S. Grant’s presidential administration as the United States consul to Hong Kong and in the U.S. Department of Justice.
+In a startling move, Mosby joined Abraham Lincoln’s Republican party and served in Ulysses S. Grant’s presidential administration as the United States consul to Hong Kong and in the U.S. Department of Justice.

 He died of complications after throat surgery in a Washington, D.C. hospital on May 30, 1916, and was buried at the Warrenton Cemetery in Warrenton, Virginia.

 And what of the treasure?
 One version of the tale says that he sent his trusted sergeant and several other men back to retrieve the cache, but before they got there, they were caught and hanged by Union soldiers.
-As to why Mosby never returned, it is unknown, but he allegedly stated on his deathbed that there was a lot of valuable stuff waiting in the Virginia countryside somewhere and he wished he had gotten it.
+It is unknown why Mosby never returned, but he allegedly stated on his deathbed that there was a lot of valuable stuff waiting in the Virginia countryside somewhere and he wished he had gotten it.